hadeer-khaled/Red-Hat-Linux-ITI-Intake44/Lab_3/README.md

 ### 2. Open mycv file using vi command then: Without using arrows state how to:
-	a.
-Move the cursor down one line at time.
+-  Move the cursor down one line at time.
+    - Press ` j `
-	b.
-Move the cursor up one line at time.
+-  Move the cursor up one line at time.
+    - Press `k`
-	c.
-Search for word age
+-  Search for word age.
+    - Type `/age` and press `Enter`
-	d.
-Step to line 5 (assuming that you are in line 1 and file is more than 5 lines).
+-  Step to line 5 (assuming that you are in line 1 and file is more than 5 lines).
+    - Type `5G` and press `Enter`
-	e.
-Delete the line you are on and line 5.
+-  Delete the line you are on and line 5.
+    - Type `dd`
-	f.
-How to step to the end of line and change to writing mode in one-step.
+-  How to step to the end of line and change to writing mode in one-step.
+    - Type `A`

 ### 3. List the available shells in your system.